 But probably the most direct successor to On the Town‘s legacy (given that it had virtually the same creative team as that work) was Wonderful Town.
 The difference between the two shows is that, while On the Town had been both wildly exuberant and, in its own subtle way, deeply moving, it had only intermittently been funny.
 Wonderful Town was far less ambitious and certainly less moving than its predecessor, but it contains some of the funniest comedy numbers in Broadway history.

 Even the music itself contributes to the comedy, as on “Swing!”, a deadpan parody of a Fats Waller-esque Jazz cooker that suddenly turns into a real one as Russell’s character finds her inner hepcat, or the oddly irresistible musical novelty “Wrong Note Rag”.
-One could argue that, like Comden and Green’s later project Bells Are Ringing, this was really a Thirties Musical Comedy in Fifties dress, but at least it took note of the form’s innovations in character writing during that interim.
+One could argue that Wonderful Town and Comden and Green’s later follow-up piece in the same vein Bells Are Ringing (with composer Jule Styne) are really Thirties Musical Comedies in a Fifties disguise, with their improbable (a less charitable critic might say “absurd”) plots and lack of dramatic substance, but at least they took note of the form’s innovations in character writing during that interim.

 Two other shows built on the fable-like structure and supernatural elements of Cabin in the Sky, becoming in the process the two archetypical Broadway fantasies.
 The first, Finian’s Rainbow, was in a sense a sort of follow-up to The Wizard of Oz.
 It may have been a stage musical rather than a film, but it was written by E.Y.
 “Yip” Harburg, the genius-level lyricist who had wound up as The Wizard of Oz’s primary textual auteur, and it was another fantastical fable built around a heavily implied statement about the American experience.